daniel-molina/visualequation/doc/UI.md

 prepared.
 For example `M-1 2 h` introduces twelve "h" characters.
 It is also possible to introduce every digit with meta, so the following is equally valid `M-1 M-2 h`.
 Introducing a number several times using this procedure is impossible without an additional command.
-A usual workaround in readlin is to use the command quoted-insert (`C-q` or `C-v` by default) to manage that.
-In Visual Equation, you can use `M-q` or `M-v`.
-For example, to introduce 3 ten times you can type: `M-1 0 M-q 3`.
+A usual workaround in readline is to use the command quoted-insert (`C-q` or `C-v` by default) to manage that.
+In Visual Equation, you can equivalently use `M-g`.
+For example, to introduce 3 ten times you can type: `M-1 0 M-g 3`.

 `M--` starts a negative argument.
 For example, `M-- M-2 C-f` passes argument -2 to operation associated to keybinding `C-f`.
 If no number is added after